kratkovic/kratkovic/README.md

 I am currently working on something cool. :shipit:

-Currently learning Java and Sql. 📖
+I have experience working with Java and SQL queries. 📖